AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And somewhere, far beyond the dying light, new songs began to stir.

-# Chapter Eighteen – Wells Beneath the Iron
+# Wells Beneath the Iron

 Orun Prime had changed.